-One such attraction is the Palm Springs Aerial Tramway the largest rotating Aerial tramway in the world.
-Opened in September 1963, this architectural feat is a must see when visiting Palm Springs Resort.
+One such attraction is the Palm Springs Aerial Tramway, the largest rotating Aerial tramway in the world.
+Opened in September 1963, this architectural feat is a must-see when visiting Palm Springs Resort.

 The Peaks Restaurant is highly sought after, so you’ll have to book ahead, but there is simply no better place to watch the night turn to day.
-As the sun dips over the Californian horizon you will get to see the city lights come alive and light up the valley floor.
-From 2500 metres the city almost mirrors the night sky, with its constellation of lights mapping out the roads and estates of the incredible town.
+As the sun dips over the Californian horizon, you will get to see the city lights come alive and light up the valley floor.
+From 2500 meters the city almost mirrors the night sky, with its constellation of lights mapping out the roads and estates of the incredible town.

-Chino Canyon, part of the Coachella Valley is one of the steepest canyons in North America.
+Chino Canyon, part of the Coachella Valley, is one of the steepest canyons in North America.
 The impressive steepness of the sides of the valley means that not only are there some impressive waterfalls that it’s possible to see as you travel up the mountainside, but you pass through 5 different biomes (also known as life zones) on its way to the mountain station.
-Passengers may get on at an altitude of 800 metres and in desert temperatures, however, they get out into the alpine forest where temperatures can be an incredible 22 degrees Celsius lower!
+Passengers may get on at an altitude of 800 meters and in desert temperatures, however, they get out into the alpine forest where temperatures can be an incredible 22 degrees Celsius lower!

-Chino canyon is a critical wildlife habitat and due to its relative isolation is home to a range of animals and wildlife.
-As you rise up through the canyon keep your eye out for the endangered Big Horn sheep which is an endangered species of the region.
+Chino Canyon is a critical wildlife habitat, and due to its relative isolation is home to a range of animals and wildlife.
+As you rise up through the canyon keep your eye out for the endangered Big Horn sheep, which is an endangered species of the region.

-At the top of Chino canyon sits the impressive Mountain Station.
+At the top of Chino Canyon sits the impressive Mountain Station.
 The mountain station is an impressive open area and serves as a base for a number of restaurants, cafes and to further explore the mountain top.
-Here you can find Peaks Restaurant, or if you’re looking for something more laidback you can head to the Pines Café which offers a great range of cafeteria style fast food selections.
+Here you can find Peaks Restaurant, or if you’re looking for something more laidback, you can head to the Pines Café, which offers a great range of cafeteria-style fast food selections.

 Another feature of the mountain station is the gift shop and observation deck, which is a great place to take pictures and marvel at palm springs laid out below.
-Not only does it offer incredible views but the Mountain Station is an incredible feat of architecture and engineering itself.
+Not only does it offer incredible views, but the Mountain Station is an incredible feat of architecture and engineering itself.
 The building took 26 months to construct and required 23,000 helicopter missions to ferry materials from the base of the canyon to the top.
-All that incredible effort it would be rude not to have a laid back drink at the beautiful look-out lounge – a much-deserved break if you are spending a hectic long weekend in Palm Springs.
+All that incredible effort, it would be rude not to have a laid back drink at the beautiful look-out lounge – a much-deserved break if you are spending a hectic long weekend in Palm Springs.